value: $10,000

 selection and awarding

-• the need for the activity
+• need for the proposed activity

-• the impact of the activity
+• potential impact of the activity

-• that the activity supports gender equity in surgery
+• contribution to gender equity in surgery

 receiving the grant